HardlyDifficult/Tutorials/Chapter1.md

 It's optional, use what you think creates the best experience.

 When we added the CircleCollider2D, it defaulted to surround the entire sprite.
 This may be the right experience, it's up to how you want the game to play.
-I'm suggesting that we pull the collider in a bit, this will cause the spike ball to roll on its body with the spikes digging into platforms instead of rolling on the tips of each spike as shown here:
+I'm suggesting that we pull the collider in a bit, this will cause the SpikeBall to roll on its body with the spikes digging into platforms instead of rolling on the tips of each spike as shown here:

 <img src="http://i.imgur.com/ov1F5Fo.gif" width=200px />